Higher Power, The Force, God Part 2

 Inner Child Part 2

 Low exposure to language was starving those kids development and in fact is called language nutrition.
 This situation also translated to doing well in many other areas of life, such as finishing high school and going on to college.
-These kids were four times more likely to graduate college, get higher skilled jobs, and earn higher wages.
+The fortunate kids were four times more likely to graduate college, get higher skilled jobs, and earn higher wages.
 They were also significantly more healthy overall through-out their lives.
-It wasn't mentioned in the study, but we expect it also reduced their chance of divorce, alcoholism, and drug addiction.
+It wasn't mentioned in the study, but we expect it also reduced their chance of divorce, alcoholism, drug addiction, and health problems mental and physical.

 The "flyers" run from trouble, unable to deal with it with a child's limited resources.
 The "freezers" run too, but into themselves as they shut down and close off from the confusion and angst they feel.
 The "fawners" tend to seek love and belonging by people pleasing.
 None of these youngsters gets the opportunity to be themselves, tell their truth, and feel the care and comfort they really need.

-These troubled kids are usually mistaken as the source of the problem rather than a symptom.
+These troubled kids are usually mistaken as the source of the problem rather than a symptom of the family dysfunction.
 Jack Kornfield, a prominent psychologist and spiritual sage says he has never seen a youngster with a drug problem that came from a healthy family.
 The point is that if you feel like you were one of these kids growing up, you have that inner child in you now longing for resolution and rest.

 Many children fall into roles within the family such as scapegoat, sports star, sickly child, or troublemaker.
 These roles may put us in a box of perception that is hard to maintain and break free from.
-For example the star student may become exhausted trying to keep up excellent grades and suffer humiliation or disgrace should they fail.
+For example, the star student may become exhausted trying to keep up excellent grades and suffer humiliation and disgrace should they fail to measure up.
 Life is much too fluid and mysterious to impose defining roles on children (or adults).
-Rather let them change and grow through various roles as they mature.
+Better to let them change and grow through various roles as they grow and mature.

 Another very interesting perspective is to view classic archetypal personas and see how they relate to us in modern times.
 The king has been replaced by the boss or politician, the jester is now the class clown or comedian, and the warrior is the policeman or soldier.
-These personality types go deep into our individual and collective psyche so can have a profound effect on our thinking, feeling, and behavior.
+Personality types such as these go deep into our individual and collective psyche, so can have a profound effect on our thinking, feeling, and behavior.
 For a close up look at this powerful dynamic here is a blog version of "Who We Are" or a full page version here.

-Unfortunately the educational system appears designed to minimize these fine qualities as math comes first, then language, humanities, and lastly the arts.
-Even within the arts music and art have a higher status than drama and dance.
+Unfortunately, the educational system appears designed to minimize these fine qualities as math comes first, then language, humanities, and lastly the arts.
+Even within the arts, music and art have a higher status over drama and dance.
 It seems the system wants us to live in our heads and become university professors.
 We were made to think industry and conformity were more important than artistry and creativity.
-Life is much more dynamic, diverse, and distinct for this limiting mindset, and living only in our heads has caused a multitude of problems we are working to alleviate by living through the heart.
+Life is much more dynamic, diverse, and distinct for this limiting mindset, and living mainly in our heads has caused a multitude of problems we are working to alleviate by living through the heart.

 Finding our abandoned, hidden, or otherwise lost inner child can be difficult, yet one of the most, if not the most rewarding aspects of our recovery.
-The early years leave deep but living roots, wounds, and scars that anchor us in our past.
+The early years leave deep roots with unconscious wounds, and scars that can anchor us in our past.
 Uncovering, embracing, and understanding them can lead to great wisdom and transformation.
-Here is how one lost child found his "Homecoming".
+Here is how one lost child (our founding father) found his "Homecoming".

-Some actors even find that playing so many different roles they come to see their personality as just another role.
-We too can realize that what we think, feel, say, and do is a role we play, one given us by the authority figures in our lives.
-Yet people and their roles can, and do change.
+Some actors even find that by playing so many different roles they come to see their own personality as just another role they learned as a child.
+We too can realize that what we think, feel, say, and do is a role we play, one given us by our parents, siblings, and other authority figures in our youth and lives.
+Yet people and their roles can and do change.
 Perhaps a good way to understand ourselves better is to take a personality test and ponder the results.

 One such test is The Big Five Personality Test.
 It's accuracy depends on how honest we can be about ourselves, and may be skewed by what we believe versus how we really behave.
 For a quick look at how the spectrum plays out look at a post of the summary of The Big Five personality Traits (plus one).
 Knowing our "go to" traits can allow the understanding that leads to transformation.